Arussel1/blogAdmin/README.md

 # Blog Admin
 ## Project Overview:
 1. [BlogAPI](https://github.com/Arussel1/blogAPI): The backend of the blog application built using Node.js and Express, handling routes for posts, users, and comments.
-GitHub: BlogAPI.

 2. [BlogClient](https://github.com/Arussel1/blogClient): The user-facing client application built with React, TypeScript, and TailwindCSS.
 It allows users to:

    + Create and log in to accounts.
    + View posts.
    + Post comments.
-GitHub: BlogClient.

 3. [AdminClient](https://github.com/Arussel1/blogAdmin): The admin-facing client with extended permissions, including: